marcosdm/adventofcode/README.md

-# AdventCode2020
+# AdventCode
-This is the repository for advent code 2020.
+This is the repository for my developments in Advent Code (created by Eric Wastl).